Skip to content ↓

 Communication and Language

-In the classroom, we will try to answer in full sentences which will help us prepare for writing.
+We will learn new words as part of our topics and we will be encouraged to use these to talk about our learning.
+In the classroom, the adults will help us try to answer in full sentences, which will help us prepare for writing.

 Literacy – Reading